Indian Regional Navigation Satellite System: First Generation (IRNSS series)

 As part of the project, the Indian Space Research Organisation (ISRO) opened a new satellite navigation centre within the campus of ISRO Deep Space Network (DSN) at Byalalu, Karnataka on 28 May 2013.
 A network of 21 ranging stations located across the country will provide data for the orbital determination of the satellites and monitoring of the navigation signal.

 A goal of complete Indian control has been stated, with the space segment, ground segment and user receivers all being built in India.
 Its location in low latitudes facilitates coverage with low-inclination satellites.
 Three satellites will be in geostationary orbit over the Indian Ocean.
 Missile targeting could be an important military application for the constellation.

-The total cost of the project was expected to be ₹14.2 billion, with the cost of the ground segment being ₹3 billion, each satellite costing ₹1.5 billion and the PSLV-XL version rocket costing around ₹1.3 billion.
-The planned seven rockets would have involved an outlay of around ₹9.1 billion.
+The total cost of the project was expected to be ₹1420 crore, with the cost of the ground segment being ₹300 crore, each satellite costing ₹150 crore and the PSLV-XL version rocket costing around ₹130 crore.
+The planned seven rockets would have involved an outlay of around ₹910 crore.

-The necessity for two replacement satellites, and PSLV-XL launches, has altered the original budget, with the Comptroller and Auditor General of India reporting costs (as of March 2017) of ₹22.46 billion.
+The necessity for two replacement satellites, and PSLV-XL launches, has altered the original budget, with the Comptroller and Auditor General of India reporting costs (as of March 2017) of ₹2246 crore.

 India's Department of Space in their 12th Five Year Plan (FYP) (2012–17) stated increasing the number of satellites in the constellation from 7 to 11 to extend coverage.
 These additional four satellites will be made during 12th FYP and will be launched in the beginning of 13th FYP (2018–23) in geosynchronous orbit of 42° inclination.
 Also, the development of space-qualified Indian made atomic clocks was initiated, along with a study and development initiative for an all optical atomic clock (ultra stable for IRNSS and deep space communication).

 The NavIC Signal in Space ICD was released for evaluation in September 2014.

 From 1 April 2019, use of AIS 140 compliant NavIC-based vehicle tracking systems were made compulsory for all commercial vehicles in India.

 In December 2019, the United States Congress consented to designate NaVIC as one of their allied navigational satellite systems along with Galileo (Europe) and QZSS (Japan).
 The approval was as a part of National Defense Authorization Act 2020.
 The proposal was put forward by United States Secretary of Defense in consultation with Director of National Intelligence.